wct1260488598/wctyolov5.11/README.md

     <img src="acdm.png" height="500px" />
 </div>

-To investigate the advancement of self-supervised learning based on masked image modeling, we visualize the self-supervised learning model and the supervised learning model.The self-supervised model's attention is focused on the key parts of the scene objects and has a better grasp of the feature information, avoiding the problem of feature redundancy and excessive computational costs.
+The self-supervised model's attention is focused on the key parts of the scene objects and has a better grasp of the feature information, avoiding the problem of feature redundancy and excessive computational costs.

 ![vss](vss.jpg)